micsupasun/natural_language_processing/xmlc-and-xml-classifier/README.md

 The most f1-score are Naive Bayes in pebmed dataset with 24.078 percent and CNN in econbiz dataset with 38.8 percent

-the less hamming loss are Multilayer Perceptron in pebmed dataset with 0.5352 and Decision tree in econbiz dataset with 0.6371 percent
+the less hamming loss are Multilayer Perceptron in pebmed dataset with 0.5352 percent and Decision tree in econbiz dataset with 0.6371 percent